Duncan, British Columbia: Education

 Duncan is part of British Columbia's School District 79 Cowichan Valley.
 It has one independent school.
-Queen Margaret's School, established in 1921, as a private secondary university preparatory school which includes a co-ed junior school.
+Queen Margaret's School, established in 1921 as a private secondary university preparatory school.

 Vancouver Island University (formerly Malaspina University-College) has a regional campus in the Municipality of North Cowichan, bordering Duncan, that offers a Bachelor of Education degree as well as programs and courses in university transfer, access, trades and applied technology, health and human services, and career and academic preparation.
 The campus also has a Continuing Education department that offers certificate programs, personal and professional development courses, and online courses.
 The current 55000 sqft campus opened for classes in June 2011.

-Also bordering Duncan in the Municipality of North Cowichan, there are two public secondary schools, Cowichan Secondary School, and Quamichan Secondary School, as well as several elementary schools.
+Also bordering Duncan in the Municipality of North Cowichan, there are two public secondary schools, Quw'utsun Secondary School, Quamichan School, and the former Cowichan Secondary School, as well as several elementary schools.
 The head offices of School District 79 Cowichan Valley are also located in North Cowichan.
 In the Cowichan region there are also has two denominational independent schools: Queen of Angels (Catholic school), serving preschool to Grade 9 students, and Duncan Christian School, whose campus is home to both an independent elementary and high school.
 Sunrise Waldorf School is a non-denominational K-8 independent school offering Waldorf education in the Cowichan Valley.